Facts about the Seniors & Students Program

 Program expands since inception

-- Over 60 senior volunteers work as tutors – some providing direct assistance in elementary and middle school classrooms and others at the high school where they monitor computer labs, tutor and help with homework in Club Success.
+- More than 20 senior volunteers work as tutors – some providing direct assistance in elementary and middle school classrooms and others at the high school where they monitor computer labs, tutor and help with homework in Club Success.

-- A number of volunteers eat and read with students in Readers’ Cafe at Lannon and Maple Avenue elementary schools.
+- A number of volunteers eat and read with students in Time to Learn and Connect (TLC) Cafés at Lannon, Maple Avenue and Marcy elementary schools.

-- The Pen Pal Project was created as a spin-off of the original program and involves senior citizens who correspond with over 300 elementary school-age children developing real-life writing skills.
+- The Pen Pal Project was created as a spin-off of the original program and involves senior citizens who correspond with nearly 400 Grade 4 students developing real-life writing skills.

 - Middle school students capture living history by interviewing senior citizens for class projects.
 The experiences of one generation are passed along to another, providing a great point of connection among different age groups.